bibhashanand/Full-Stack-Traning/4Day3-React/Readme.md

 6> Go to the react app directory -> cd my-react-app <br>
 7> To run the rect app -> npm start <br>

-# to create react app using vite
+# Steps to create react app using vite

 1> Run the command in the project folder -> npm create vite <br>
 2> Type Yes <br>